 Source: S&P Capital IQ.

-DuPont has a moderately high debt-to-equity ratio, but that's not all that unusual in the capital-intensive chemicals industry, and it's earning more than enough to make the interest payments comfortably.
+Each of these stocks has a high debt-to-equity ratio, but that's not all that unusual in the capital-intensive chemicals industry.
+DuPont and Eastman are earning more than enough to make their interest payments comfortably.

 A large dividend is nice; a large growing dividend is even better.
 To support a growing dividend, we also want to see earnings growth.